oblac/jodd-site/doc/madvoc/4+results.md

 ### Result path

-_Result path_ is path definition created from action path and result value, in the following way:
+_Result path_ is a path created from action path and result value, in the following way:

 ~~~~~